kelleymichelle/brainstorm/README.md

 ### Possible Future Changes or Upgrades
 - Investor funding amount available
 - Idea funding goal met and how much remaining
+- Picture for accountable on show page with default place holder

 ### Technologies